Iraq PM vows 'government change' to calm protests | DW | 09.11.2019

 'Many mistakes'

 More than 260 people have been killed since the protests erupted last month, with anti-riot police routinely using live fire and tear gas canisters to disperse crowds.
-Abdul-Mahdi admitted mistakes on the part of the political elite.
+In his statement, Abdul-Mahdi admitted mistakes.

 "Political forces and parties are important institutions in any democratic system, and they have made great sacrifices, but they have also made many mistakes," said Abdul-Mahdi.
 He added that authorities would "pursue all who assault, kidnap or arrest" outside the law.